CSSSR/dsgen/README.md

 The goal of this project is to ease creation and usage of a basic CSS design system.
+Our aim to bring Tailwind's design system benefits to a regular CSS workflow.

-By design system we mean restricted list of values (colors, typography, spacings, etc.) which are used throughout a project by both designers and developers.
-This project covers only developers side of a design system.
+As a result you will use a configurable set of CSS variables throughout your styles while your IDE and linter will assist you with snippets and auto fixing.

 Main parts of the project: